 How Trump Accounts Work

 After the account is opened and funded, assets will be invested in low-cost index funds.
 Parents, grandparents, and other individuals may contribute up to $5,000 per year per account.
 All contributions are aggregated and no account can have more than $5,000 of contributions in a single year.
 These contributions are not tax deductible for individuals.
+Additionally, the IRS recently clarified that contributions are eligible for the annual exclusion for gift tax purposes.

 Once the beneficiary reaches age 18, distributions may be taken for qualified purposes, including education, a home purchase, or starting a business.
 Distributions are generally subject to ordinary income tax and may incur penalties depending on the use of funds.

-Once the child attains age 18, the account will be treated as a traditional IRA and will be able to be rolled into another IRA account.
-Generally, distributions will be subject to the same rules as IRAs which includes a 10% penalty if distributed before age 59 ½ for a nonqualified purpose.
+Once the child reaches age 18, the account will be treated as a traditional IRA and will be able to be rolled into another IRA account.
+Generally, distributions will be subject to the

 Additional Considerations